-Report on Compliance for the Major Federal Program
+Report on Compliance for the Major Federal Programs

-We have audited Stone County, Mississippi's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Stone County, Mississippi's major federal program for the year ended September 30, 2018.
-Stone County, Mississippi's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Stone County, Mississippi's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Stone County, Mississippi's major federal programs for the year ended September 30, 2020.
+Stone County, Mississippi's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.